vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/marathon-lb/marathon-lb-advanced-tutorial.md

     In this options file, we’re changing the name of the app instance and the name of the HAProxy group.
 The options file also disables the HTTP and HTTPS forwarding on ports 80 and 443 because it is not needed.

-1. Install the internal Marathon-LB instance with the new options specified:
+1. [Install](/docs/1.8/usage/service-discovery/marathon-lb/usage/) the internal Marathon-LB instance with the custom options specified.

-    ```bash
-    $ dcos package install --options=options.json marathon-lb
-    ```

     There are now two Marathon-LB load balancers: